Menu

 » Light

 Dracaena Marginata grows best in bright, indirect light, but can also survive in partial shade.
-However, low light conditions will slow down its growth rate, which is not desirable, since this plant is already a slow-grower.
+Keep in mind that low light conditions will slow down its growth rate, which is not desirable, since it’s already a slow-grower.
 On the other hand, it should not receive direct sunlight because its foliage can burn easily.

 » Soil